zdtsw-forking/odh-manifests/codeflare-stack/README.md

 # CodeFlare-Stack

-Artifacts for installing the CodeFlare stack as part of ODH
+Artifacts for installing the Project CodeFlare stack as part of ODH

 ## Overview

-CodeFlare is a simple, user-friendly abstraction for scaling, queuing and resource management of distributed AI/ML and Python workloads.
+CodeFlare is a simple, user-friendly abstraction for scaling, queuing, and resource management of distributed AI/ML and Python workloads.
 It consists of three components:

 * [CodeFlare SDK](https://github.com/project-codeflare/codeflare-sdk) to define and control remote distributed compute jobs and infrastructure with any Python based environment